ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/pivoting/index.md

 While pivoting, you can do delta changes to your data and have the grid reflect this delta changes with animations.

-This is demonstrated in the section on [Change Detection and Pivot](/change-detection/#change-detection-and-pivot), so rather that repeat, check out the example there.
+This is demonstrated in the section on [Change Detection and Pivot](/change-detection/#change-detection-and-pivot), so rather than repeat that, check out the example there.